dmdn/sorting_table/README.md

+# Sorting Table (JavaScript)
-# Project Description
+## Project Description
-The project is designed as an educational one.
-The table sorts numbers and rows in both ascending and descending order.
+- The project is designed as an educational one.
+The table sorts numbers and rows in both ascending and descending order
+- Sorting HTML table with JavaScript

 ## Technical task
 Sort the html table using JavaScript without connecting plugins and libraries.